raspiblitz/raspiblitz-web/README.md

 ## Development

-### Translation

-This project uses [Weblate](https://hosted.weblate.org/projects/raspiblitz-web/) for translations.

-If you want to help this project in other languages, please help us translate it! :)

 ### Run Frontend & mock backend

 Run `yarn install` & then `yarn start` to start the development server for the Frontend.